 She came to me with a sweet smile.

-She asked me.
+She asks me.
 Could I two-step a-bit?.

-I told her I do my best.
+I told her I can do my best.

-She talks my ears off.
+She talked my ears off.

 I listen to her beautiful voice.

 We became friends.

 Taught me to hope and dreams again.

 I may have taught her to view the world with different eyes.